1956: Nat King Cole became the first major black performer to host a variety show on national television when The Nat King Cole Show premiered on NBC.

 Ike Turner, musician, bandleader, songwriter, arranger, talent scout, and record producer, and early pioneer of 1950s rock and roll best known for his work in the 1960s and 1970s with then-wife Tina Turner, was born Izear Luster Turner, Jr. in Clarksdale, MS in 1931.

 Harold McNair, saxophonist, flautist, jazz sideman, session musician for artists such as Donovan and John Martyn, and an original member of Ginger Baker’s Air Force, was born in Kingston, Jamaica in 1931.

 Billy Sherrill, record producer, songwriter, arranger, and one of the originators of the amalgamation of pop and country music known as the countrypolitan sound, was born in Phil Campbell, AL in 1936.

 Art Garfunkel, singer, poet, teacher, actor, solo artist, and half of the folk rock duo Simon & Garfunkel with Paul Simon, was born in Queens, New York City in 1941.

 Pablo Gomez, drummer for Los Bravos, was born in Barcelona, Spain in 1943.

-Gram Parsons, influential country and rock singer, songwriter, guitarist, pianist, solo artist, and member of the Byrds and the Flying Burrito Brothers, was born Ingram Cecil Connor III in Winter Haven, FL in 1946.
+Gram Parsons, influential country and rock singer, songwriter, guitarist, pianist, solo artist, and member of The International Submarine Band, The Byrds, and The Flying Burrito Brothers, was born Ingram Cecil Connor III in Winter Haven, FL in 1946.

 Peter Noone, singer-songwriter, guitarist, pianist, and actor, who became the lead singer, spokesman, and frontman of Herman’s Hermits at age 15, was born in Davyhulme, Lancashire, England in 1947.